Underage Drinking Attorney in York, PA

 What are the legal consequences of underage drinking in Pennsylvania?

 PA’s underage drinking penalties are considered some of the most punitive in the country.
 The consequences of breaking Pennsylvania’s underage drinking laws are covered primarily in Section 6308 of the State’s criminal code.
-Fines start at $300 for a first offense — guilty parties can also be sentenced to up to 90 days in jail.
+First-time offenders for underage drinking in PA can face the following consequences:

 In addition, those guilty of purchasing alcohol illegally or misrepresenting their age in the effort to do so are often charged with carrying a false ID, public drunkenness or any of several other offenses that have steep penalties.